GeoArkadeep/Stresslog/docs/source/Examples.rst

                                 plotstart=2570,mudtemp=35)
     # Instead of plotting the entire well, we can also control the plot depths (Here we plot from 2570m down to the end of the data)
     # The real interesting thing in this calculation are the calculations at the depth of interest, 2627.5m
-    # Let's check the "PlotAll.png" in the output/Stresslog_Plots to see the zobackogram, stability plot, hoop stresses and synthetic borehole image
+    # Let's check the "PlotAll.png" in the output/Stresslog_Plots to see the stress polygon, stability plot, sanding prediction and synthetic borehole image
     # Compare the "PlotBHI.png" to the actual image log of the EOS Northern Lights well

 .. image:: ../Figures/WellPlot.png
    :alt: Well profile visualization

 .. image:: ../Figures/PlotAll.png
-   :alt: Full well plot including zobackogram, stability plot, hoop stresses, and synthetic borehole image
+   :alt: Full well plot including Zobackogram, stability plot, hoop stresses, and synthetic borehole image

 .. image:: ../Figures/overlay.png
    :alt: Overlay comparison with actual image log